-But as more people turn to cryptos as either an investment or a lifeline, these issues have manifested in an array of restrictions on their usage.
+But as more people turn to cryptos as either an investment or a lifeline, criticisms of crypto have continued to manifest in an array of restrictions on their usage.

 The legal status of Bitcoin and other altcoins (alternative coins to Bitcoin) varies substantially from country to country, while in some, the relationship remains to be properly defined or is constantly changing.

 Whereas the majority of countries don’t make using Bitcoin itself illegal, its status as a means of payment or as a commodity varies with differing regulatory implications.

 Some countries have placed limitations on the way Bitcoin can be used, with banks banning its customers from making cryptocurrency transactions.
 Other countries have banned the use of Bitcoin and cryptocurrencies outright with heavy penalties in place for anyone making crypto transactions.

 These are the countries that have a particularly fraught relationship with Bitcoin and other altcoins.

 Algeria currently prohibits the use of cryptocurrency following the passing of a financial law in 2018 that made it illegal to buy, sell, use or hold virtual currencies.